 This is the only official study guide for the Canadian citizenship test.

 How much do you know about your Government?
 Answers compiled by West Vancouver Memorial Library (based on West Vancouver residence) to the questions on pages 34-35.

 Other Study Questions Answers compiled by West Vancouver Memorial Library to the questions on page 53.

-Click on the link below to go to the Government of Canada page where you can also read the study guide online, listen to notable Canadians read it, download it as an ebook, or order a copy.
+Visit the Government of Canada page where you can also read the study guide online, listen to notable Canadians read it, download it as an ebook, or order a copy.

 This non-profit organization has been offering support and settlement services to immigrants and refugees in BC since 1972.
 Their website is a key starting point for finding information both for immigrants and refugees.
 Their programs and services include:

 Maintained by Mosaic, this is a searchable database of free programs and services to help refugees and their families settle in their new homes and communities .
 Search by topic (children, seniors, etc.), date, location, or agency.

 A community based charitable organization in Surrey, BC that primarily serves refugees and new immigrant families, helping them integrate and settle into their new lives.
 Provides food assistance and advocates self-reliance through its Food Bank and the ASPIRE Community Services program.
 Youth support and senior program are also available.

 New to Canada?
 Find out how to get accredited in your field.
 Check out the Employment Guides for detailed information by occupation.

 The Skilled Immigrant InfoCentre is an online and in-person centre that helps immigrants to find the information they need to explore careers and begin their job search.
 All of the InfoCentre’s services and resources are no cost and offered by the staff at Vancouver Public Library (VPL).